 We have had countless amounts of customers who attempted to clean their rug in their bath tubs or in their backyard with a water hose.
 As a result, their rugs suffered from an immense amount of color bleeding and yellowing, and fixing that cost a lot more than a professional cleaning procedure would have.
-The causes of this are a lack of dye stability testing, the use of the wrong detergents, inadequate means of drying the rugs and often the use of warm water.
-More importantly, most people don’t have the means of drying their rug at home.
-Your only options are to dip dry and sun dry them, but leaving water in your rug for long amounts of time will cause yellowing and leave a musty smell.
+The causes of this are a lack of dye stability testing, the use of the wrong detergents, the use of warm water and most importantly, inadequate means of drying the rugs.
+Your only options are to drip dry and sun dry them, but dying your rugs this way will take so long that the water becomes a host for bacteria and mildew, causing a yellowing effect on the rug and leaving a musty smell.
 Even the finest quality rugs have lifespans, and they can only be immersed in water so many times before they start to get damaged.
-That’s why we recommend sending your rug to professional rug cleaners for total water immersion, as the risk of damage is worse than the quality of cleaning that can be done at home.
+That’s why we recommend sending your rug to professional rug cleaners for total water immersion, as the risk of damage is far outweights the money you’d save by cleaning them at home.

 5. Read your cleaning product labels

 There seems to be a societal confusion about the difference between carpets and rugs.
-Rugs are not the same as carpets, which is a term used to describe wall to wall carpeting.
-Using products and machines that are made for carpets won’t always have a positive outcome on Persian rugs.
+Rugs are not the same thing as carpets.
+Just as carpet cleaners can’t clean area rugs; although that is an entirely different conversation for a different day.
+Carpet is a term used to describe wall to wall carpeting that we’ve all seen many times before.
+Using products and machines that are made for carpets usually damages area rugs, especially Persian ones.
 This is especially true of harsh chemical products that are advertised for use in carpets.
 Your rugs have chemical or plant dyes which weren’t meant to be soaked in a mixture of household product chemicals and all Persian rugs are not made to the same standards, so another persons success with the product won’t guarantee yours.
 You won’t be compensated for the damage these products may do to your rug, so your best course of action is to stay away from these products altogether.
 Application of these detrimental products will eventually diminish the value and quality of your rugs.